 - It's cruel.
 Foxes can rapidly become dependent on human food sources and will expand their population to take advantage of it.
 If you feed intermitantly, you are just causing hardship for them.

 Vandalism is a problem in the Village.
-Last Saturday 5 to 6 planters were robbed of their plants and on the long weekend, damage was done to the Minigolf.
-Effective June 3, 2021 surveillance cameras will be installed at the Minigolf.
+Effective June 3, 2021 surveillance cameras have been installed at the Mini Golf.

 The Resort Village Of Kivimaa–Moonlight Bay Is A Small Resort Community Located On The West Side Of Turtle Lake.
 Nearby Communities Include Livelong (20 Mins), Turtleford (30 Mins), Glaslyn (30 Mins) And St. Walburg (40 Mins).
 Kivimaa–Moonlight Bay Is Home To About 80 Permanent Residents, With Close To 240 Cabins And Over 300 Lots.